Analog-Digital Quantum Computing with Quantum Annealing Processors: Simulations for Anderson localization with fermionization

 diagonalizes $H_{\rm BdG}$ according to $U^{\dagger} H_{\rm BdG} U = D$.
 The Heisenberg dynamics can then be simplified

 up to sign exceptions for boundary spanning couplers.

 A product-state initial condition with $\pi$ pulse excitations can be specified by diagonal matrices $u_{ii}(t=0) = 1-v_{ii}(t=0) = 1$ for excited ($\pi$ pulse prepared) states, and $u_{ii}(t=0) = 1 - v_{ii}(t=0) = 0$ for other (ground) states in the weak coupling limit.
 By substitution into Eq.~\eqref{eq:tau_to_c} and operating on the vacuum state, it can be verified that this yields the correct preparation statistics.
 For the Anderson localization experiment, the assignment is alternating.
-Evolution is then subject to $H_{\rm BdG}$ quenched to the experimentally relevant J (without a weak coupling assumption), we can determine the state after some evolution time as
+Evolving under the experimentally relevant $H_{\rm BdG}$ (without a weak-coupling assumption), we determine the state after time $t$ as

 The desired measurement $\langle \tau^x_i \rangle$ is then achieved by substitution into Eq.~\eqref{eq:tau_to_c}.
-In Fig.~\ref{fig:5}, we measure the expected statistics for 400 independent and uniformly distributed realizations of $J_i$ at each site, matching the experimental parameters.
+In Fig.~\ref{fig:5}, we average the expected statistics over 400 independent disorder realizations of the site-dependent fields $A_i$ (equivalently, the detunings $\delta\Delta_i$), with the couplings $J_{ij}$ set according to the compensated experimental parameters.